JavierDega/javierdega.github.io/index.markdown

 I am currently working on '[Psycasso: A Disturbingly Creative Adventure](https://www.omnidigitaltechnologies.co.uk/psycasso)' with [omni-digital technologies](https://www.omnidigitaltechnologies.co.uk/psycasso), where I develop experimental gameplay features for the core game, and help with architecting game systems, mentoring and maintaining documentation.

-I tend to be hacking at some coding project to widen my knowledge, and I am currently working on Godot engine to build a VR game using both GDNative C++ and GDScript.
+I tend to be hacking at something to learn, currently I like to play with Godot engine to build VR stuff using both GDNative C++ and GDScript, testing it on my Quest 2.
+I use Microsoft's Kinect SDK along with 2 Kinect V2s to record mocap and put it in Godot.

 I've made some homebrew games for [Wii](https://www.youtube.com/watch?v=_IwZnQj_zqE&ab_channel=JavierDieguez) / [Gba](https://www.youtube.com/watch?v=nBaU7Xpso-Q&ab_channel=JavierDieguez) using [devKitPro](https://devkitpro.org/) 's toolchain, and written some